Belle Meade, Tennessee: Government and politics

-The form of government for the City of Belle Meade is a city manager-commissioner structure.
+The vast majority of the Belle Meade area is designated as ZIP code 37205.
+A few homes are in ZIP code 37215.
+Rusty Moore is the current mayor.
+His term expires in November 2026.
+Belle Meade has its own city charter separate from Metro Nashville.
+It is a city manager-commissioner structure.
 Policy is made and carried out by a board of commissioners, and the city manager serves as the chief administrative officer.
 Five commissioners are elected by the residents and serve four-year terms.
 Those commissioners then elect two members to serve as mayor and vice-mayor for shorter terms of two years.

-The current mayor of Belle Meade is Rusty Moore, and the vice-mayor is Haley Dale.
+The mayor of Belle Meade as of 2025 is Rusty Moore, and the vice-mayor is Haley Dale.
 The three other commissioners include: